Health and Social Care

 Key Stage 5

-Edexcel BTEC level 3 Extended Certificate in Health and Social Care
+Level 3 AAQ BTEC National in Health and Social Care (from September 2025)

 Year 12